AdobeDocs/experience-manager-65.en/help/release-notes/previous-hotfixes-featurepacks.md

 * Enabled Multi-Site Manager support for [!DNL Experience Manager Assets].
 Hotfix for CQ-4271453, CQ-4268621, CQ-4257491
 * [!DNL Experience Manager] interface should display an additional entry for the current version of the asset in the timeline history, displaying the latest check-in comment from [!DNL Adobe Asset Link].
 Hotfix for CQ-4262864
 * Content Fragment Timeline displays an error message when properties are missing.
 Hotfix for CQ-4272560
-* An issue with Scene 7 video player when expanded to full screen.
+* An issue with Scene7 video player when expanded to full screen.
 Hotfix for CQ-4266700
 * ZoomVerticalViewer: Pan buttons should not be displayed if a single image asset is used.
 Hotfix for CQ-4264795
 * Deleting a child node in the live copy should detach the liveRelationship.
 Hotfix for CQ-4270395
 * The metadata schema only contains items from the global configuration and is missing the ones from the active tenant.
 The formPath URL value reverts to the default even when changed.
 NPR-29945: Hotfix for CQ-4262898